hakandl/turkish-dictionary/README.md

 It is a flutter app where you can see the meaning and details of a word.

-## Features
+## Tech and Libraries

+- MVVM Architecture
 - State Management: [Provider](https://pub.dev/packages/provider)
 - Network: [Dio](https://pub.dev/packages/dio)
 - Database: [Hive](https://pub.dev/packages/hive)
 - Navigation: [AutoRoute](https://pub.dev/packages/auto_route)
 - Localization: [EasyLocalization](https://pub.dev/packages/easy_localization)
-- MVVM Architecture
-- Light/dark mode toggle

 ## Screenshots